CamilleGirou/ML_course/README.md

 # **MATHEMATICS OF DEEP LEARNING ALGORITHMS 2 - Final Project**
 # ***TEXT GENERATION: Algorithm for sign-specific horoscopes generation***

 The aim of this project is to predict horoscopes for a chosen astrological sign.
 It was conducted for the Machine Learning course.
+For computational power reasons, the code was executed with the help of Google colab.
 The authors are: Lauriane Ramuzat and Camille Girou.

 ## **PART 1: Data Preprocessing**
 ### **Step 1: Dataset import**